rayapudicb/gigalandingpage/replit.md

-# TechVision Careers Website
+# Gigays Careers Website

 ## Overview

 A corporate careers/job listing website inspired by Meta Careers, built with React frontend and Express backend.
-The application showcases job opportunities, company culture, team information, and events for a fictional tech company called "TechVision."
+The application showcases job opportunities, company culture, team information, and events for a fictional tech company called "Gigays."
 The design follows Meta Careers-style guidelines with professional corporate aesthetics and human-centered design patterns.

 ## User Preferences